-Please scroll down to the end of this page to read our PE and Sports Premium reports, including the 2021-2022 document which is a working document.
+Please scroll down to the end of this page to read our PE and Sports Premium evidence reports.

 Taking part in Physical Education has been proven to have significant benefits for young people.
 A growing evidence base demonstrates the impact that high quality PE and sport has in improving educational standards.
 It helps young people become more active and healthy, and can play a central role in developing young people’s confidence and self esteem, helping develop team working and wide social and personal skills.

 St Peter’s Church of England Primary School is committed to delivering two hours of weekly high quality PE to every pupil by:

 - Allocating equipment and space fairly and effectively;

 - Deploying, supporting and developing our staff effectively;

 - Planning and delivering inclusive lessons which follow a carefully planned and graduated progression building upon what pupils of all abilities already know, understand and can do;

 - Planning and delivering differentiated activities and a wide range of success criteria;

 - Monitoring and evaluating pupils’ progress and the quality of the outcomes they achieve in order to identify next steps;

 - Rewarding and celebrating pupils’ achievements;